qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Buffer
 ------
 Computes a buffer area for all the features in an input layer, using a fixed distance.

-It is possible to define also a negative distance for polygon input layers: in this case the buffer will result in a smaller polygon.
+It is possible to use a negative distance for polygon input layers.
+In this case the buffer will result in a smaller polygon (setback).

 .. figure:: img/buffer.png
    :align: center

-   In yellow the buffer of point, line and polygon layer
+   Buffer (in yellow) of points, line and polygon

+|checkbox| Allows
-|checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`
+:ref:`features in-place modification <processing_inplace_edit>`

 ``Default menu``: :menuselection:`Vector --> Geoprocessing Tools`

-.. seealso:: :ref:`qgisvariabledistancebuffer`, :ref:`qgismultiringconstantbuffer`,
+.. seealso:: :ref:`qgisvariabledistancebuffer`,
- :ref:`qgisbufferbym`
+   :ref:`qgismultiringconstantbuffer`, :ref:`qgisbufferbym`

 Parameters
 ..........